iutsavsingh/MyPortfolio-WebApp-/README.md

   <img src="https://github.com/iutsavsingh/Pro-Kabaddi-World/blob/master/Pro%20Kabaddi%20World%20Banner.png" width="100%" title="Intro Card" alt="Intro Card">
 </p>

-**Pro Kabaddi World** is a Dynamic App that provides Kabaddi Match Schedule as well as Kabaddi 2022 Live Match, Schedule And Points Table.
-I have Made thsi App by Using Firebase[Firestore].
+**My Portfolio WebApp** is a Web App that is Made by Using WebView in Android Studio using Kotlin.
+This App is Fully Responsive with Many Features(Listed Below).

 Time spent: **18** hours spent in total